-The Type One – The Reformer
+The Type One – The Merciful Teacher

 The Type One is the principled, idealistic type.
 Healthy Ones are conscientious and ethical, with a strong sense of right and wrong.
 They are teachers, crusaders, and advocates for change: always striving to improve things, but afraid of making a mistake.
 Well-organized, orderly, and fastidious, they try to maintain high standards, but can slip into being critical and perfectionistic.
 They typically have problems with resentment and impatience.
 At their Best: wise, discerning, realistic, and noble.
 Can be morally heroic.

 Now let’s talk about the beloved Type One.
 The Reformer, known for being principled, purposeful, self-controlled and perfectionistic.
 At their best, the One is objective, selfless, and determined to improve the world they live in, to serve a higher purpose or mission.
 Al Gore comes to mind and his work of Inconvenient Truth.
 He has taken on global service to the planet with the intention of improving and perfecting how we treat planet earth and ourselves.
 Rational, logical, idealistic, objective, he reminds us of what the high ground is for human beings: taking actions that serve everyone.